A recreational abalone licence is required to fish for abalone. You cannot take abalone on behalf of another licence holder.

 Transiting between Size Limit Zones

-Fishers cannot possess abalone below the legal minimum legal size specified for that area - see maps above.
-For example, you cannot transit in waters southward of Arthur River and Musselroe Point with blacklip abalone less than 138 mm.
-Similarly you can not transit waters west of Montagu and east of Bridport and generally southward of those waters with greenlip abalone less than 145 mm.
+Fishers cannot possess abalone below the legal minimum legal size for a particular area.
+For example,you cannot transit in waters south of Arthur River and Musselroe Point with blacklip abalone less than 138 mm.
+Similarly you can not transit waters west of Montagu and east of Bridport and generally south of those waters with greenlip abalone less than 145 mm.

 Bag and Possession Limits